Saint Joseph’s (PA) Hawks play the Temple Owls - WTOP News

 Philadelphia; Saturday, 7:30 p.m.
 EST

-BOTTOM LINE: The Temple Owls and the Saint Joseph’s (PA) Hawks play at Wells Fargo Center in Philadelphia, Pennsylvania.
+BOTTOM LINE: The Saint Joseph’s (PA) Hawks play the Temple Owls at Wells Fargo Center in Philadelphia, Pennsylvania.

-The Hawks have a 5-2 record in non-conference play.
-Saint Joseph’s (PA) ranks second in the A-10 with 26.4 defensive rebounds per game led by Christ Essandoko averaging 5.2.
+The Hawks are 5-2 in non-conference play.
+Saint Joseph’s (PA) is second in the A-10 with 18.1 assists per game led by Lynn Greer III averaging 4.9.

-The Owls are 4-2 in non-conference play.
-Temple is 1-1 in games decided by 3 points or fewer.
+The Owls have a 4-2 record in non-conference games.
+Temple averages 80.2 points while outscoring opponents by 5.0 points per game.

 TOP PERFORMERS: Erik Reynolds II is scoring 17.3 points per game and averaging 2.0 rebounds for the Hawks.
 Cameron Brown is averaging 2.4 made 3-pointers for Saint Joseph’s (PA).